 Licensed Psychologist, Dr. Samantha Gaies, is an expert in using hypnosis and integrative methods for eating disorders, insomnia, relationships, trauma, infertility/pregnancy, and anxiety.
 She has developed her own specialized method, which combines advanced hypnosis techniques, mindfulness, interpersonal theory, and Acceptance and Commitment Therapy (ACT) to help clients move forward so they can live more satisfying lives.
 Her clinical practice integrates her extensive education from Northwestern University, NYU, and The University of Texas at Austin, her clinical research and training from the VA Medical System, and her personal interest and professional training in both hypnosis and mindfulness meditation.

 No items found.

-Dr. Gaies’s first foray into the exploration of emotions and human experience began during her academic pursuits at Northwestern University where she majored in Radio/TV/Film.
-After only a few years of working with fictional characters, however, Dr. Gaies realized that she would prefer to work in a field in which she could help real people.
+Dr. Gaies’s first foray into the exploration of emotions and human experience began during her undergraduate years at Northwestern University where she majored in Radio/TV/Film.
+After a few years of working with fictional characters in the film industry, Dr. Gaies realized she preferred a field in which she could help real people.
 She began her professional career in psychology at a national research foundation, where she assessed individuals’ aptitudes in order to help them better understand how to find more satisfaction in their careers and educational pursuits.
-A few years later, she began her academic training in psychology at New York University (NYU), where she completed master’s level courses in General Psychology.
+A few years later, she began her academic training in psychology at New York University, where she completed Master’s level courses in General Psychology.